bata24/gef/docs/FAQ.md

 This is because many commands are restricted for various reasons.
 Consider setting up `gdbserver` in the guest and connecting from the outside.

+Note:
-Note: If KPTI is enabled, many kernel-related commands cannot be used in userland.
+- If KPTI is enabled, many kernel-related commands cannot be used in userland.
 This is because most memory access to kernel space is unavailable if KPTI is enabled.

 ## How do I break in userland when using qemu-system?
 Use a hardware breakpoint.

-When you are stopped inside the kernel, are you in the intended process context?
-If so, just use `break *ADDRESS` as usual.
+When execution is stopped in the kernel, first ensure you are in the intended process context.
+If so, you can set a `break *ADDRESS` as usual.
-However, if you're stopped in the kernel context of a different user process than you expected, or in a kernel thread like `swapper/0`, the virtual address of the process you want is not mapped.
+If execution stopped in the kernel context of a different user process than you expected, or in a kernel thread like `swapper/0`, the virtual address of the process you want is not mapped.
 For this reason, software breakpoints that embed `0xcc` in virtual memory cannot be used in some situations.
 However, hardware breakpoints can be used without any problems.